 Yellow-jackets, European wasps, and paper wasps nest in quiet, out of the way places.
-Unfortunately, in urban areas this may conflict with people and their interests.
+Unfortunately, in urban areas, this may conflict with people and their interests.

 Life Cycle of Wasps and Bees

 Bees or Wasps a problem?
-For fast action call 0800 199-399 or email
+For fast action, call 0800 199-399 or email

 Paper wasps build nests under any horizontal surface.
-They are commonly found on limbs, eaves of buildings, beams and supports in roof voids, garages, barns, sheds, and other similar places.
+They are commonly found on limbs, eaves of buildings, beams, and supports in roof voids, garages, barns, sheds, and other similar places.

-Honey bees make a series of vertical honey combs made of wax.
-Hone bees colonies are mostly in manufactured hives; occasionally they nest in cavities in large trees, voids in building walls, or other protected areas.
+Honey bees make a series of vertical honeycombs made of wax.
+Hone bees colonies are mostly in manufactured hives; occasionally, they nest in cavities in large trees, voids in building walls, or other protected areas.

-Mortar bees use old mice burrows, cavities in buildings, and other locations to make their nests.
+Mortar bees use old mice burrows, cavities in buildings and other locations to make their nests.
 Like honey bees, Mortar bees make cells of wax.

-Pest Control Auckland
+Pest Control Auckland | Wasp and Bee Control

 has been proudly servicing the following areas since 1987:

 Your local bee control service provider proudly servicing: South Auckland, East Auckland.
 West Auckland, North Shore Auckland, Eastern Bays, Eastern Suburbs, Western Suburbs.
 Manukau City, Waitakere City, CBD, North Shore, Shore, Waitakere, Manukau, Howick, Pakuranga, Botany.
 Panmure, Ellerslie, Mount Wellington, Penrose, Greenlane, Remuera, Newmarket, Epsom, Mount Roskill, Mount Albert, Manurewa, Botany, East Tamaki, Otara, Dannemora.
 Otahuhu, Onehunga, Papatoetoe, Pukekohe, Papakura, Mangere, Manurewa, Parnel, City, Herne Bay.
 Ponsonby, Point Chev, New Lynn, Henderson, Te Atatu South, Te Atatu Penisula.
 Auckland City, North Shore, Glendene, Glen Eden, Titirangi, Massey, Greenhithe, West Habour.
 Hobsonville, Orewa, Browns Bay, North Shore, Glenfield, Birkdale, Birkenhead, Takapuna.
 North Harbour, North Auckland, Devonport, Milford, East Coast Cays.
-Hibiscus coast, Whangaparoa, Rodney District, Albany, North Shore, Auckland CBD and Manukau City.
+Hibiscus Coast, Rodney District, Albany, North Shore, Auckland CBD, and Manukau City.